dlotterman/metal_code_snippets/marketing/operators_sizing_guide.md

 - The guest vCPU, RAM and Total Disk columns in each sheet will be summed at the bottom of the column
 - Starting with storage:
-	- If customer has stated vSAN preference, shortlist of instances is limited to the m3.large and n3.large or their WO variations.
-SA must be sure to communicate laundry list of vSAN caveats
+	- If customer has stated SDS (non vSAN) preference:
 		- All Metal NVMe is currently based on a 3.8TB size, so divide number of aggregate GB of storage by 3800 for number of NVMe drives needed to meet raw capacity, then double for a sane parity starting place.
+		- If you can tier off to the s3.xlarge.x86, that will decrease cost for storage dense footprints.
 	- If customer states prefence for SAN, job done.
 - The SA divide the summed RAM by summed vCPU to get the ratio of vCPU to RAM and find alignment with instance catalog:
 	- For example, the c3.medium is a 2.6:1 GB or RAM to Core config